 Summary: If you ever encounter “Windows cannot access the specified device path or file.
 You may not have the appropriate permissions to access the item” then you are facing Windows permissions errors.
 This article is all about solving this.

-If you are wondering why you do not have permission to open this file or can’t access the computer on network windows 7, the reason may be one of these:
+If you are wondering why you do not have permission to open this file or can’t access the computer on windows 7, 8, 10, the reason may be one of these:

 - The file is the shortcut file in the external drive or a network location that is not connected appropriately to the PC or maybe not available.